LCAS/tips-and-tricks/wiki/Onedrive-for-linux.md

 - Usage Guide for personal account: https://github.com/abraunegg/onedrive/blob/master/docs/usage.md
 - Usage Guide for a Sharepoint: https://github.com/abraunegg/onedrive/blob/master/docs/sharepoint-libraries.md

-I have had a scare where I deleted all of my files (sharepoint specifically) during confoguration of the sharpoint directory.
-Luckly this was cause I changes the directory it pointed to which meant my original local directory was untouched.
+I have had a scare where I deleted all of my files (sharepoint specifically) during configuration of the sharpoint directory.
+Luckly this was 'cause I changed the directory it pointed to which meant my original local directory was untouched.
 It basically thought that I decided I wanted to delete all of the files in my onedrive.

 **So**